 And to the temple, “Your foundation shall be laid.”’

 b.
-Who says of Cyrus: God proves He is who He claims to be by announcing the name of a deliverer for Israel’s Babylonian exiles – and Isaiah wrote this more than 200 years before Cyrus fulfilled this prophecy – by name!
+Who says of Cyrus: God proves He is who He claims to be by announcing the name of a deliverer for Israel’s Babylonian exiles – and Isaiah wrote this more than 200 years before Cyrus fulfilled this prophecy.

 i.
 The prophet alluded to the king who would bring about Israel’s release from captivity in Isaiah 41:2, but in this passage, amazingly, he mentions him by name.
 “Cyrus, whom God here designeth by his proper name two hundred years before he was born, that this might be an undeniable evidence of the certainty and exactness of God’s foreknowledge, and a convincing argument, and so most fit to conclude this dispute between God and idols.”
 (Poole)

-i.
+ii.
 “This great passage, with its two explicit references to Cyrus, has attracted much scholarly discussion.
-For many modern scholars it represents the strongest argument for ‘Deutero-Isaiah,’ for the cannot conceive of supernatural predictive prophecy of such detail.”
+For many modern scholars it represents the strongest argument for ‘Deutero-Isaiah,’ for they cannot conceive of supernatural predictive prophecy of such detail.”
 (Grogan)

 c.
 He is My shepherd: Cyrus was a shepherd in the sense that God used him to do something good and helpful for Israel.